HKT Consultant

 Question: Case Study Selecting Transportation Modes for China Imports Jackie Chen, vice president of China Imports, was looking to design a framework to select transportation modes for various products imported from China to the United States.
 His basic options were to either use air freight or ocean shipping in 20 -foot containers.

-5. Case Study on Selecting Transportation Modes for China Imports
+10. Case Study Selecting Transportation Modes for China Imports Jackie

 Distance decay is a well-established phenomenon of passenger transportation (Fotheringham 1981; Luoma et al. 1993).
 The concept has also been explored in reference to freight transportation, in which hinterland shippers or consignees typically select the closest ports to import/export cargo.
 Such selection has been attributed to cost minimization.